 Working has always been viewed as making the means to pay one’s bills and buy everything you want/need.
 These days, it has been widely accepted that one of the keys to a happy and accomplished life is having a fulfilling career.

 Before deciding to make a career change, know the reasons why people take the leap, how and where to start, and more.

 1) You are looking for a new challenge

 Although you are already content with your job and work colleagues, it is still possible that you will find it to be too much of a routine after a few years.
 Perhaps you are the kind of person who needs to push themselves and explore things.
 If so, a career change may just be a ticket.

 To venture a little out of your depth may sometimes be exactly what you need to feel accomplished and satisfied in your working life.
 Finding a new career path may encourage you to gain new skills and knowledge if you are feeling a little too comfortable.
 It can also help spice things up in your life.

 2) Change of values

 A career is like having a relationship; sometimes, you just grow apart or grow in different directions.
-At first, you may have been passionate about your employer’s or company’s mission and now this is no longer to be the case.
+At first, you may have been passionate about your employer’s or company’s mission and now this is no longer the case.

 Drastically, people change over the course of a lifetime.
 Whatever it is that you are happy doing on 23 may no longer float your boat at 40.
 Perhaps you are having a spiritual awakening and are hungry to get out of the office and move to a more relaxed working environment.